livepeer/docs/docs/quickstart/orchestrators.md

 title: Orchestrators
 ---

-This Quickstart guide includes a detailed overview of how Livepeer works with contextual information about the steps to set up a [combined Livepeer Orchestrator and Transcoder](/video-miners/core-concepts/architecture).
+This Quick Start guide includes a detailed overview of how to set up a [combined Livepeer Orchestrator and Transcoder](/video-miners/core-concepts/architecture).

-As a [**Video Miner**](/video-miners/core-concepts/roles-and-responsibilities), you will be able to install and set up an Orchestrator for video mining and use your GPU for transcoding.
+By the end of this guide, you will be able to install and set up an Orchestrator for video mining and use your GPU for transcoding.

 ## What You Need to Know